RoboCup-Humanoid-TC/hlvs_webots/README.md

 ## Modify the Game and Teams Configuration

 1. Quit Webots.
-2. Edit the [game.json](controllers/referee/game.json) file to change the game configuration.
+2. Edit the [game.json](controllers/referee/game.json) (see [here](#configuration-of-gamejson) for details on configuration) file to change the game configuration.
 The ports in this file are where the API server will open ports and the API servers will only accept traffic from the whitelisted IP, i.e. you might want to change the IPs to 127.0.0.1 for a local setup.
 3. Edit the [team_1.json](controllers/referee/team_1.json) and [team_2.json](controllers/referee/team_2.json) files to change the teams configuration.
 4. Restart the simulation.

 ## Program your Own Robot Controllers

-1. Update the [game.json](controllers/referee/game.json) configuration file and create your own team configuration files, taking inspiration from [team_1.json](controllers/referee/team_1.json) and [team_2.json](controllers/referee/team_2.json).
+1. Update the [game.json](controllers/referee/game.json) configuration file (see [here](#configuration-of-gamejson) and create your own team configuration files, taking inspiration from [team_1.json](controllers/referee/team_1.json) and [team_2.json](controllers/referee/team_2.json).
 2. Create your own robot controllers, taking inspiration from the sample [client.cpp](controllers/player/client.cpp).

 ## Create your Own Robot Model